yenbenlemon/Trivia-Quiz-Builder-Using-MongoDB/README.md

    - Only a maximum of 25 will be listed
    - You can edit the accept header to test JSON and HTML (defaults to HTML)
    - Uses the questions.pug template for html
-   - Queries are "category" and "difficulty"
+   - Queries are "category" and "difficulty" (ex "questions?difficulty=medium&category=Science:%20Mathematics")

 5. Click one of the question links
    - You will be taken to the specific page of the question in the same window/tab